 Child emancipation in New Jersey is the legal declaration that a child is now considered an independent adult.
 The process by which children can become emancipated can take many shapes dependent on the wishes and the circumstances of both the children and parents involved.
 For individuals paying or receiving child support, the emancipation of a child may mark the end of existing obligations.
 However, there are many other considerations and state laws which govern child support regulations beyond child emancipation.

-At The Law Offices of Jacobs Berger, our divorce and family law attorneys take pride in offering dynamic and personalized legal solutions for our clients throughout local New Jersey towns including Denville, Madison, Morristown, Randolph, Rockaway, East Hanover, and the greater Morris County area.
+At Jacobs Berger, our divorce and family law attorneys take pride in offering dynamic and personalized legal solutions for our clients throughout local New Jersey towns and the greater Morris County area.
 We understand that no two clients are the same just as no two cases are the same, and tailor our services to the needs and concerns of the individual.
-Our firm is built on the belief that the legal process can be navigated successfully without unnecessary stress and personal conflict.
+Our firm is built on the belief that the legal process can be navigated successfully without the unnecessary stress and personal conflict.

-Call our office today to speak with a member of our qualified legal team regarding your child support, child emancipation, or any other divorce or family law matter in a confidential and comprehensive case assessment.
+Call our office today to speak with a member of our qualified legal team regarding your child support, child emancipation, or any other divorce or family law matter in a confidential and comprehensive Strategic Planning Session.

 Child emancipation is the determination that a child is now legally an adult.
 In New Jersey, there are several ways by which this determination can be made.
 In most cases, the parties involved do not seek legal intervention for an early emancipation or an extension.
 Children or their parents may instead choose to petition the courts for child emancipation for any of the following reasons: